bhdirect-ebooks/dev-docs/source/code/metadata.md

 Additionally, the <code>group-position</code> property determines this volume's position in the set.

-<aside class="warning">As with subtitles and editions, including additional `<dc:title>` elements necessitates the use of the "expanded" title type at the top.</aside>
+<aside class="caution">As with subtitles and editions, including additional `<dc:title>` elements necessitates the use of the "expanded" title type at the top.</aside>

 ```xml
 <dc:title id="full-title">The Lord of the Rings: The Fellowship of the Ring</dc:title>